Immelmann turn: Aerobatic maneuver

 Schematic view of an Immelmann turn:

 The aerobatic Immelmann turn derives its name from the dogfighting tactic, but is a different maneuver than the original, now known as a "wingover" or "hammerhead".

 In modern aerobatics, an Immelmann turn (also known as a roll-off-the-top, or simply an Immelmann) is an aerobatic maneuver.
 Essentially, it comprises an ascending half-loop followed by a half-roll, resulting in level flight in the opposite direction at a higher altitude.
 It is the opposite of a Split S, which involves a half-roll followed by a half-loop, resulting in level flight in the opposite direction at a lower altitude.

 To successfully execute a roll-off-the-top turn, the pilot accelerates to sufficient airspeed to perform a loop in the aircraft.
 The pilot then pulls the aircraft into a climb, and continues to pull back on the controls as the aircraft climbs.
 Rudder and ailerons must be used to keep the half-loop straight when viewed from the ground.
 As the aircraft passes over the point at which the climb was commenced, it should be inverted and a half loop will have been executed.
 Sufficient airspeed must be maintained to recover without losing altitude, and at the top of the loop the pilot then executes a half-roll to regain normal upright aircraft orientation.
 As a result, the aircraft is now at a higher altitude and has changed course 180 degrees.

 Not all aircraft are capable of (or certified for) this maneuver, due to insufficient engine power, or engine design that precludes inverted flying.
-(This usually applies to piston engines that have an open-oil pan.
-However, when properly flown, the aircraft will maintain positive G throughout the maneuver, eliminating the requirement for an inverted oil system.)
+This is especially relevant to piston engines that have an open-oil pan.
+However, when properly flown, the aircraft will maintain positive G throughout the maneuver, allowing success even for an inverted oil system.
 In fact, a few early aircraft had sufficiently precise roll control to have performed this maneuver properly.